For urgent consular assistance call

 If there's a natural disaster or severe weather:

 If you're going to high-risk areas, you'll probably need a specialised insurance policy.
-Check your insurance policy before you travel to high risk areas in Israel, Gaza and the West Bank.
+Check your insurance policy before you travel to high-risk areas in Israel, and the Occupied Palestinian Territories.

 If you can't afford travel insurance, you can't afford to travel.
 This applies to everyone, no matter how healthy and fit you are.